 - How does the "Upside Split" work?

-- Can I pay off my mortgage early?
+- Can BMR really pay off my mortgage early?

 - What happens if Bitcoin's price drops significantly?